Page content

 What is evident from the literature about student engagement (Harrington, Sinfield and Burns, 2016; Bryson, 2014a; Kahu, 2013) is that there isn’t an agreed definition of what it is or what it excludes, and that existing paradigms can be shaped by a complex range and interplay of historical, socio-economic and disciplinary interests.

-However there seems to be some consensus that student engagement is best understood as existing on a continuum in a number of domains which encompass the cognitive, the emotional and the behavioural.
+However there seems to be some consensus that student engagement is best understood as existing on a continuum in a number of domains which encompass cognitive, emotional and behavioural aspects.
+Schlecty's, (2002), levels of engagement, (that is based on an intersection of attention and commitment), is also a useful lens to consider.
 Much recent research emphasises the multifactorial nature of student engagement and its increasing relevance to the achievement of institutional and societal as well as individual developmental goals.

 Central to the concept, as reflected in much recent research, is the notion of the individual student (with unique characteristics and attributes) being an active, rather than a passive participant in the learning process and that this disposition is facilitated and sustained through reciprocal relationships with other students and staff (staff-student partnerships).